Dudleya farinosa: Description

-General appearance and structures

-The plant's structures are borne from the thick, woody and succulent stems, which are otherwise known as caudices.
+The rosettes of Dudleya farinosa are borne from the thick, woody and succulent stems, which are otherwise known as caudices.
 As the plants are generally rooted in vertical bluffs and cliffs, the caudices in age become decumbent or pendent, hanging downwards from their point of origin.
 On the tip of the caudex is the rosette, which is a circular arrangement of the vegetative leaves.
 The older, outer leaves of the rosette dry out during the dormant season and are pushed backwards as the rosette and the stem grow forwards.
 This gives the species an abundance of dried and dead leaves covering the stem; distinguishing it from the relatively leafless stem of Dudleya caespitosa.

 Plants are usually seen with multiple rosettes and stems.
 Multiple rosettes and stems can be formed from a single plant by a process described as "multiplication by division," but better known as dichotomous branching.
 The primary rosette divides in the center and the two points eventually grow apart until they form two branches with their own rosettes.
 This process repeats continuously in this species, forming clumps of as little as 4 rosettes to large mats of up to 60 rosettes on a single plant.
-Branches only form apically (from the rosettes), not from the axils (from the sides).
+Axillary branches are not formed in this species.

 A leaf-succulent, the rosettes consist of short, thick, and pointed leaves, sometimes covered heavily in a farina, or epicuticular wax, used to shield the plant from the sun and water.
 (In another species in the genus, Dudleya brittonii, the thick white wax represents a material with the highest measured ultraviolet reflectivity recorded in any plant.)
 Another form of D. farinosa lacks the white wax, and presents with green and glossy foliage.
 Stress, cool wind, sunshine, and exposure can cause the edges or tips of the leaves to turn red, maroon or violet.

-To sexually reproduce, before the summer the plant begins to erect a tall stalk (called a peduncle) that will bear flowers.
+To sexually reproduce, before the summer the plant begins to erect a tall stalk (called a peduncle) that will bear the inflorescence.
 The peduncle is covered in 20 to 35 leaves (the leaves on the peduncle and inflorescences are referred to as bracts), similar in color to the vegetative leaves on the rosette.
 When the structure matures, the stalk divides into 3 to 5 branches (which may sometimes divide once more) that bear the flowers, giving an overall flat-topped shape to the flower-covered inflorescence topping the peduncle.
 The pale-yellow flowers, attached to tiny and erect stalks on the branches known as pedicels, face topside and have a somewhat tubular shape to them.